sliit-foss/nodejs-templates/package-kit/readme.md

-# npm-catalogue
+# package-kit

-### A curated list of NPM packages developed by the SLIIT FOSS community
+### A monorepository template built for easing the development and maintainence of npm packages

 <br/>